-The role of this Masterplan is therefore

-to provide a comprehensive framework for the future of the Heads of the Valleys Regeneration Area.
+The role of this Masterplan is therefore to provide a comprehensive framework for the future of the Heads of the Valleys Regeneration Area.
 This Masterplan is flexible and has the ability to adapt to changing economic and market conditions and meet the requirements and aspirations of both the private and public sector over this period through regular review.
 It is recognised that there are some projects that can be delivered within the short to medium term.
 However, in order to deliver long term regeneration goals, there is an aspiration to redevelop a number of key sites within the Masterplan area.

-The Masterplan has been prepared within the context of the adopted Caerphilly County Borough Local Development Plan (LDP), which sets out the Council's land use objectives for the County Borough in the period up to 2021, but it also sets out longer term goals to ensure that the momentum of change also extends well into the next decade.
+The Masterplan has been prepared within the context of the adopted Caerphilly County Borough Local Development Plan (LDP), which sets out the Council's land use objectives for the County Borough, but it also sets out longer term goals to ensure that the momentum of change also extends well into the next decade.

 Many of the projects identified in the Masterplan are aligned to proposals contained within the adopted LDP.
-The adopted LDP plan period ends in 2021 and the plan will need to be reviewed to provide the policy framework to control development for the period beyond 2021.
+This plan will need to be reviewed to provide the policy framework to control development in future years.
 Furthermore, relevant proposals may also be included within a Strategic Development Plan for the Cardiff Capital Region.
 The Masterplan will therefore need to be reviewed to take into account the relevant policies and proposals contained within the different tiers of development plans as they emerge.

-The Masterplan has been prepared in the context of the overarching regeneration strategy for the County Borough, "A Foundation for Success" as well as the economic development strategy "Delivering Prosperity.
-"A Foundation for Success" sets out four key themes that need to be addressed:
+The Masterplan has been prepared in the context of the overarching regeneration strategy for the County Borough, "A Foundation for Success" as well as the economic development strategy "Delivering Prosperity."
+A Foundation for Success" sets out four key themes that need to be addressed: